Ayms/websocket/README.md

 ## Tests :

-Not everything has been tested, only the fact that client/server work between each other and from outside sources (browsers)
+Not everything has been tested, only the fact that client/server work between each other and with outside sources (browsers)

 ## Related projects :